 The 72 quarter-hour curriculum typically is completed in 21 months.
 Students who need more than 21 months to complete the program will be required to enroll in a thesis continuation course.
 Students must complete the program within four years of matriculation, excepting approved leaves of absence.
 All students are required to complete a research project approved by the student's thesis committee.
 The required curriculum includes six basic science courses, but allows the student to choose areas of emphasis, such as physiology, pharmacology, microbiology and immunology, or biochemistry.
 In addition to the basic science courses, the students must take a series of research courses that prepare the student for a research project and thesis that is the culmination of the degree program.
 The research courses include Research Design and Methodology, Principles of Biostatistics, Literature Review, Professional Development, Advanced Topics, Seminar in Biomedical Sciences, Fundamentals of Research, Ethics of Research and Experimentation, Thesis Proposal, Laboratory Research, and Thesis.
 A series of electives and independent studies are available to complete the 72 quarter-hour requirement.
 The electives allow students to further specify an area of interest to better prepare them for a career in their chosen field.
 A dual degree option is available to students who are accepted into another professional program.

 The Master of Biomedical Sciences program will also benefit students who wish to improve their credentials for application to medical school or other health professions programs.
-The Master of Biomedical Sciences Program allows students to demonstrate their ability to perform at a graduate level, improve their GPA, better prepare for the professional undergraduate coursework.
+The Master of Biomedical Sciences Program allows students to demonstrate their ability to perform at a graduate level, improve their GPA, better prepare for the professional entrance exam and take courses the broaden their undergraduate coursework.

 NOTE: Transferring between degree programs is prohibited.
 MBS students who leave after their first year will not be granted an MA degree.
 MA students who do not get accepted into a professional program after the first year cannot "stay on" for a second year and get the MBS degree.